 Choose an area to apply the species to grid process.
 You can define a new area on the fly or use a previously defined area.
 NOTE: Using the ‘Current extent’ window as the default may not be wise if that area contains marine and terrestrial environments and if the species of interest are only in the one environment.
 For purely terrestrial or marine species, it is better to define the area accordingly to reduce the size of the job.
 If you exceed the capabilities of the server, you will get a warning and the process will stop.
 You can then either reduce the area as stated, or the grid size or both.

-Any predefined area (My Area) listed as a map layer in the top left layers list can be used for a Points to Grid
+Any predefined area (Queensland) listed as a map layer in the top left layers list can be used for a Points to Grid.

 Set the size of each grid cell in decimal degrees and from the range of grid cell matrix size to make up the moving average window configuration (e.g. 9×9 grid cells, each with a length of your nominated grid cell size in decimal degrees).
 The occurrence density and species richness averages are calculated for the cell at the centre of the moving average window.
 The window then shifts cell by cell to calculate the next set of averages.
 The moving average and sites (grid cells) by species matrix is calculated for each grid cell in the defined area.